Stephen Hendry: Early professional years (1985–1989)

-In the 1987–88 season, Hendry won his first ranking title, beating Taylor 10–7 in the final of the Grand Prix.
-He captured his second ranking title at the British Open, where he defeated Hallett 13–2 in the final.
+Hendry defeated Hallett to win the invitational 1987 Australian Masters, and was runner-up to Steve Davis at the 1987 Hong Kong Masters.
+During the 1987–88 season, Hendry won his first ranking title, beating Taylor 10–7 in the final of the Grand Prix.
+He and Hallett won the 1987 World Doubles Championship, defeating Dennis Taylor and Cliff Thorburn 12–6 in the final.
+Hendry captured his second ranking title at the British Open with a 13–2 victory against Hallett in the final.
 He also won his third consecutive Scottish Professional Championship.
-By the end of his third professional season, he reached number four in the world rankings and was named the BBC Scotland Sports Personality of the Year for 1987.
+By the end of his third professional season, he had reached number four in the world rankings and was named the BBC Scotland Sports Personality of the Year for 1987.
 Although he failed to win a ranking title during the 1988–89 season, he won the Masters on his debut, defeating John Parrott 9–6 in the final.
-He reached his first world semi-final at the 1989 World Championship, but lost 9–16 to the eventual champion Davis.
+He reached his first world semi-final at the 1989 World Championship but lost 9–16 to the eventual champion Davis.